 FDA revised the following inspection fee structure under MQSA as explained in the July 6, 2007 Federal Register (FR) Notice (72 FR 37027)

 |Facilities Operating Within Approved Certifying States||$548|

-If your facility is not eligible to apply for GE status under MQSA (described on the next page), you must pay your inspection fee within 30 days from the date of the invoice, issued following your MQSA inspection.
+If your facility is not eligible to apply for GE status under MQSA, you must pay your inspection fee within 30 days from the date of the invoice, issued following the closure of your MQSA inspection.
 You may pay in United States (U.S.) dollars by check, bank draft, or U.S. Postal Order drawn on or payable through a U.S. financial institution.
 Please make your payment to the order of the FDA MQSA Program and mail it via the U.S. Postal Service within the above-specified time frame to the following address:

 Food and Drug Administration

 P.O.
 Box 979109

 St. Louis, MO 63197-9000